guaguanco127/br.munge.1.0/Ableton Max For Live/README.md

 5. Open Ableton Live.
 On the left-hand side, look for Max for Live > Max Audio Effect and then the name of this device.

-6. Either double click on the device, or drag/drop it onto the track where you wish to use it.
+6. Either double-click on the device, or drag/drop it onto the track where you wish to use it.